theputta/ansible-lint/docs/index.md

 community contributions and they can always be disabled based individually or by category by each user.

+Examples of how Ansible Lint can be used:
+- Ansible Lint can be used to scan playbooks for syntax errors, undefined variables, and best practices violations.
+- It can also be used to improve the readability and maintainability of Ansible code.
+- Ansible Lint can help you to upgrade your Ansible code to work with newer versions of Ansible.

 [Ansible Galaxy project](https://github.com/ansible/galaxy/) makes use of this linter to compute quality scores for [Galaxy Hub](https://galaxy.ansible.com/) contributed content.
 This does not mean this tool only targets those that want